-Using a simple model of the family, we connect the long-term decline in interest rates to various labor market phenomena.
-Lower real interest rates cause human capital tilting: richer families invest more in their children's education, while poorer families do not.
+Using a simple model of the family, we connect the long-term decline in interest rates and other financial returns to various labor market phenomena.
+Lower real rates cause human capital tilting: richer families invest more in their children's education, while poorer families do not.
 Human capital tilting is not only inefficient from a welfare perspective, it also causes higher labor income inequality, an increased prevalence of the working rich, and lower intergenerational mobility.
 The magnitude of these effects is quite large in our benchmark calibration.

 Given the central importance of the human capital tilting mechanism, we provide some novel empirical evidence on the cross-section of educational expenditure shares in the US over the last 60 years.
-As predicted by our model, the rich-poor expenditure share gap increases when real interest rates fall, and increases when they rise.
+As predicted by our model, the gap between rich and poor families' educational expenditure shares has increased when real rates have fallen, and vice versa when rates rose.

 Appendix: